Skip to main content

 • Disability.

-At the Kolodny Law Firm, our Houston car accident lawyers have the skills, knowledge, and experience to handle rear-end collision claims.
+At the Kolodny Law Firm, our team of the best car accident lawyers in Houston have the skills, knowledge, and experience to handle rear-end collision claims.
 If you or your loved one was hurt in a rear-end crash, we are more than ready to help.
-Call us now or contact our legal team online for your free, no obligation consultation.
-We represent car accident victims in Houston, Harris County, and beyond.

 Author Photo